-The difference between an exercise physiologist / sports scientist / exercise scientist
+The difference between a career in exercise physiology / sports science / exercise science

 According to Exercise & Sports Science Australia (ESSA), there is a distinct difference between these three professions.

-Exercise physiologist – an accredited exercise physiologist delivers exercise, lifestyle and behaviour modification programs for the prevention and management of chronic diseases and injuries.
+An accredited exercise physiologist delivers exercise, lifestyle and behaviour modification programs for the prevention and management of chronic diseases and injuries.
 Clients may have conditions such as cardiovascular disease, diabetes, mental health problems, cancer, arthritis, chronic obstructive pulmonary disease and osteoporosis.
 They hold a 4 year degree (or equivalent).
+Click here for more information from ESSA.

 Exercise physiologists may work in a range of settings including private or public hospitals, private practice, or contract to insurance companies.